chriscross12324/obsidian-livesync/docs/settings.md

 #### Recreate Missing Chunks for All Files
 This will attempt to recreate missing chunks for all files.
 If there were any missing chunks, this may resolve errors.

+#### Resolve All Conflicted Files by the Newer One
+Automatically resolves file conflicts by choosing the latest version.
+This action may overwrite older versions if conflicts are detected.
+Caution: This will overwrite older versions, and overwritten files cannot be recovered.

 #### Verify and Repair All Files
 Compare the content of files between the local database and storage.
 If discrepancies are found, you will be prompted to choose which version to keep.